flatcar/scripts/repos/flatcar-overlay/README.md

   upstream Gentoo, not only resetting the ebuild file but also any additional files like patches or downstream additions under `files`.
 * Run `~/trunk/src/scripts/update_ebuilds --portage_stable .
 CATEGORY/PACKAGE`
-  in the `coreos-overlay` folder to import a new version from upstream Gentoo.
+  in the `flatcar-overlay` folder to import a new version from upstream Gentoo.
   Drop the ebuild files that you don't plan to use.
 * Commit the changes with a message like `CATEGORY/PACKAGE: Sync from Gentoo`, and mention the the commit ID in the body (`git show update_ebuilds/master`).